Winter is a terrific time to travel in the United States, whether you’re seeking snow or sun.

 Zion National Park in the winter is such a peaceful place to visit because most of the crowds are gone.
 Not only that, but the temperatures are cooler making it easier to do all the activities you would like to do.

-One thing that is incredibly unique to Zion this time of year is the fact that you can actually go on the scenic drive which is only open in the winter months.
-This 6.5-mile drive has incredible views and trails that you can stop and see at your own pace.
+One thing that is incredibly unique to Zion this time of year is the fact that you can actually drive your vehicle on all four Zion National Park Scenic Drives.

-Be sure while visiting you go on at least one of the great hikes in Zion.
+Be sure while visiting you go on at least one of the Zion National Park Hikes.

 Zion National Park in the winter never disappoints!